learnbyexample/cli-computing/cli_computing.md

 how are you
 ```

 **13)** `paste -s` works separately for multiple input files.
-How would you workaround this if you needed to treat input as a single source?
+How would you workaround this if you needed to treat all the input files as a single source?

 ```bash
 # this works individually for each input file